hongjinn/myproject-django-mod_wsgi-apache/README.md

   * Make the line with "ALLOWED_HOSTS" look like this...
   * ```ALLOWED_HOSTS = ['localhost','101.42.69.777','www.example.com]```
   * Put in your EC2 ip and the name of the site you plan to buy on Google Domains
-  * Get out of nano by doing Ctrl+X and typing "y"

 * Next we also need to delete the Git folder and create a brand new one.
 You don't want to change this repository which holds a generic template.
 You are creating a new repository for your personal proejct
 ```